 - Comprehensively addresses different causes of internal displacement: conflict, generalised violence, human-caused or natural disasters, and development projects, like building dams or clearing land for large-scale agriculture.

-- Recognises the critical role that civil society organisations, and the communities which take them in, play in assisting IDPs and obliges governments to assess the needs and vulnerabilities of the forcibly displaced, and the host communities, in order to address the plight of people uprooted within their borders
+- Recognises the critical role that civil society organisations, and the communities which take them in, play in assisting IDPs and obliges governments to assess the needs and vulnerabilities of the forcibly displaced, and communities which take them in, in order to address the plight of people uprooted within their borders

-- A total of 37 African countries have demonstrated their commitment to the convention by signing it, but are not yet legally obliged by its contents.
+- Over 2/3's of African Union member states have demonstrated their commitment to the convention by signing it, but are not yet legally obliged by its contents.